top of page

 Overall, I tend to be quite engaged with my clients in discussing their psychological life, and their life circumstances and events.
 From the client’s point of view, these exchanges will appear quite unstructured, even random.

 But this should not be a concern.
-As you navigate the seas of your psychological life, my compass allows me to pin point exactly where you are and I will help you stir so that your journey can unfold.
-It will always lead somewhere, and usually somewhere important.
-Somehow, in psychology as in ancient times, all roads eventually lead to Rome, namely to the fundamentals of psychological life.
+As you navigate the seas of your psychological life, I can pin point exactly where you are and I will help you stir in directions which allow your journey to unfold and eventually lead to somewhere important.
+Somehow, in psychology, all roads eventually lead to Rome, that is to the fundamentals of psychological life.

 How you get there matters a great deal, and I am there to accompany you and make the journey both educational and cathartic.
 Expect me to ask questions which open up the emotional and mental landscape which surrounds you, sometimes literally, as we look at both your psychology and that of others, including that of society at large - an aspect of things on which most therapists are usually weak, if not totally unequipped, even though so-called cultural aspects or, as I prefer, collective psychology, play a crucial role in our individual psychological life by interacting with it or simply by feeding it and contributing to many of its aspects.
 My accompaniment is therefore also a form of guidance, which frequently entails identifying and challenging false assumptions, intellectualisations and other biases which find their way in your comments and narratives.
 I help you get closer to rich and deep as well as valid and accurate descriptions and renditions of your experiences, which allow you to get closer to their meaning, and indeed their full and true meaning.
 Doing this, in turn, allows you to engage into action on a new footing in the context of your everyday life.